Tired of the cold? Let NASA send your name to the Sun

 NASA’s Parker Solar Probe is named after astrophysicist Eugene Parker, who proposed several important concepts about the Sun in the 1950s.

 This is the first time NASA has named a spacecraft after a living individual.
-Dr. Parker serves as the S. Chandrasekhar Distinguished Service Professor Emeritus, Department of Astronomy and Astrophysics at the University of Chicago.
+Dr. Parker serves as the S. Chandrasekhar Distinguished Service Professor Emeritus, Department of Astronomy and Astrophysics at the University of Chicago. false

 The probe is about the size of a small car.
 It will travel directly into the Sun’s atmosphere at around 430,000 mph.
 So tell your name to make sure its seatbelt is buckled.